Evexi/Evexi/readme.md

 window.parent.postMessage(JSON.stringify({action: 'pip.show', data: settings}), '*');
 ````

-Before the content is removed or if you wish to picture in picture should be hidden.
-This will also remove any fallback
-media that is being displayed if PIP failed to run.
-This should be ran within the 'stopping' lifecycle event.
+Please then use the 'stopping' event to run 'pip.hide'.
+This will remove the picture in picture feed or remove the
+fallback image if it is being displayed.

+NOTE: Not running 'pip.hide' on the 'stopping' event may cause issues with further content.

 ````typescript
 window.parent.postMessage(JSON.stringify({action: 'pip.hide'}), '*');